glumacstefan/Expenses-chart/README.md

 ## Welcome! 👋

-This is a solution to the Expenses chart component challenge on Frontend Mentor.
+This is a solution to the <a>https://www.frontendmentor.io/challenges/expenses-chart-component-e7yJBUdjwt</a>

 ## The challenge